 (Ord.
 2010-05) All full-time employees will begin accruing sick leave from the date of hire.
-Any full-time employee may be eligible for sick leave days for the following reasons.
+Proportional accruals shall be available after the first of each month; however, leave may only be used after completion of a three (3) month introductory period.
+After completion of this period any full-time employee may be eligible for sick leave days for the following reasons.

-- 1) Personal illness or physical incapacity. - 2) Quarantine of an employee by a physician or health officer. - Illness, injury, or death in the employee's immediate family, as defined in the definition section of this policy, which require the employee's presence. - Necessity of medical or dental care, including medical, dental, psychological, and optical visits.
+- 1) Personal illness or physical incapacity. - 2) Quarantine of an employee by a physician or health officer. - 3) Illness, injury, or death in the employee's immediate family, as defined in the definition section of this policy, which require the employee's presence. - 4) Necessity of medical or dental care, including medical, dental, psychological, and optical visits.

 The department director must approve any exceptions.
 An employee who has no accrued time (sick leave, vacation leave, and/or personal leave) may receive donated sick time from another employee.
-The employee who wishes to donate sick leave to another employee must submit a Sick Leave

-Donation Provider Form to his/her director for approval.
+The employee who wishes to donate sick leave to another employee must submit a Sick Leave Donation Provider Form to his/her director for approval.
 The amount of sick leave donated may not exceed the number of hours needed by the receiving employee.
 Hours needed shall be determined by the receiving employee's director.